 - Vlaams Ministerie van Onderwijs en Vorming, Programme for international student assessment (PISA) (last accessed 16/07/2021)

 Early leaving from education and training (ELET)

 Social differences in ELET are huge.
-Until 2015/2016 a decline of ELET could be noticed by most social groups.
-However, since 2016/2017 most social differences increase again.
-For instance, the probability of early school leaving is significantly higher (based on the Flemish indicator) for young people
+Until 2014/2015 a decline of ELET could be noticed by most social groups.
+However, since 2015/2016 most social differences increase again.
+For instance, the probability of early school leaving is significantly higher (based on the Flemish indicator) for young people:

 - scoring high on the Education Poverty Indicator (Onderwijs Kansarmoede-Indicator or OKI).
-The OKI is calculated as the number of the following poverty characteristics that apply to the pupil: 1) family language is not Dutch; 2) mother has not achieved a diploma of secondary education; 3) lives in a neighbourhood with a high degree of school delay; 4) receives a school allowance (e.g. in 2014/2015: among the pupils with an OKI-score of 0 the percentage of ELET is 4.7%, among the pupils with an OKI-score of 3 or 4 this was 21.5%.
+The OKI is calculated as the number of the following poverty characteristics that apply to the pupil: 1) family language is not Dutch; 2) mother has not achieved a diploma of secondary education; 3) lives in a neighbourhood with a high degree of school delay; 4) receives a school allowance (e.g. in 2014/2015: among the pupils with an OKI-score of 0 the percentage of ELET was 4.1%, among the pupils with an OKI-score of 3 or 4 this was 21.5%.
 In 2018/2019: among the pupils with an OKI-score of 0 the percentage of ELET was 4.8%, among the pupils with an OKI-score of 3 or 4 this was 26.5%),

 For more information see: